nparker19/project2-Group3-006/README.md

 ##  possible addition to app
 - this may include scaling up the app such that user can add list of activities that the TODit app can add pop-ups of suggestion
+- Google calender operation will be implemanted and fixed challenges arround token_expiration

+## list pylint disable in the codes
+    "--errors-only" to ignore none error
+     "--load-plugins", to ignore plugins
+    "--pylint_flask_sqlalchemy" to ignore flask sqlalchemy
+     "--pylint_flask" : to ignore flask import and function "--disable=C0103", to ignore style style for database "--disable=W0621",  to ignore style standard that's not error "--disable=R0914",  to ignore calling standard complain
+    "--disable=R1721", "--disable=W0703", to ignore exceptions complaint
+    "--disable=E1101", to ignore non error suggestions due to instance "--disable=W0702", to ignore a logic recommendation